syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Getting-Started.md

 N> `Labels` property is an array, which indicates that more than one label can be added to a node.

 * Default values for all nodes can be set using default settings.
-For example if all nodes have same `Width` and `Height`, we can move such properties into `DefaultSettings by using below code example.
+For example if all nodes have same `Width` and `Height`, we can move such properties into `DefaultSettings.Node` by using below code example.

 {% highlight c# %}
     //Default Settings